 Water covers 2/3 of the Earth’s surface.
 Most is saline and not drinkable.
 Less than .08% of Earths water is available for drinking and most of that water is used for agriculture.
-It is estimated that by 2020 it is expected that there will be 17% less water than what is needed to feed the world population.
+It is estimated by 2020 it is expected there will be 17% less water than what is needed to feed the world population.
 According to the EPA, the US has population has doubled over the last 50 years, but our water consumption has tripled.
 Over 80% of states are anticipating water shortages in the next five years.

 For more information on this subject, you can visit the EPA’s website or visit UnWater.org to discover more.

 The University of Arkansas's goal is to become a carbon neutral, zero-waste campus by 2040, and our next step is to create similar goals regarding water usage.
 The Office for Sustainability's Water Action Plan aims to quantify and categorize water usage on the University of Arkansas campus, in order to create a water reduction plan.
 Despite a consistent use, the amount paid by the university has steadily increased over the years.
 To determine why, we have identified three major areas of water use:

 - Direct Use (e.g. sinks, toilets, showers, washing machines, and water fountains)